khaors/geocompr/main.md

 With an increasing proportion of communication happening via digital screens, animated maps are becoming more popular.
 Animated maps can even be useful for paper reports: you can always link readers to a web-page containing an animated (or interactive) version of a printed map to help make it come alive.

-Figure \@ref(fig:urban-animated) is a simple example of the benefits of an animated map.
+Figure \@ref(fig:urban-animated) is a simple example of an animated map.
-Unlike the faceted plot it does not squeeze all 17 for them all to be displayed simultaneously (see the book's website for the animated version).
+Unlike the faceted plot it does not squeeze multiple maps into a single screen and allows the reader to see how the spatial distribution of the worlds top 30 agglomerations evolves over time (see the book's website for the animated version).

 <div class="figure" style="text-align: center">
 <img src="figures/urban-animated.gif" alt="Animated map showing the top 30 largest 'urban agglomerations' from 1950 to 2030 based on population projects by the United Nations."  />